troglobit/finit/doc/signals.md

 Same effect as `finit q`, `init q`, or `initctl reload`, reloads all *.conf files in `/etc/finit.d/`

+This also restarts the API (initctl) socket, like SysV init and systemd does on USR1 with their FIFO/D-Bus.

 `SIGUSR1`
 ---------

-Calls shutdown hooks, including `HOOK_SHUTDOWN`, stopping all running processes, and unmounts all file systems.
-Then tells kernel to halt.
-Most people these days want `SIGUSR2` though.

-SysV init and systemd use this to re-open their FIFO/D-Bus.
+Since Finit 4.1 this signal causes Finit to restart its API (initctl) socket, like SysV init and systemd does on USR1 with their FIFO/D-Bus.

+Finit <= 4.0 performed a system halt (like USR2 without power-off), but this caused compatibility problems with systemd and sysvinit on desktop systems.
+Hence, since Finit 4.1 it is no longer possible to halt a system with a signal.

 `SIGUSR2`
 ---------

-Like SIGUSR1, but tell kernel to power-off the system, if ACPI or similar exists to actually do this.
+Calls shutdown hooks, including `HOOK_SHUTDOWN`, stopping all running processes, and unmounts all file systems.
+Then tells kernel to power off the system, if ACPI or similar exists to actually do this.
 If the kernel fails power-off, Finit falls back to halt.

 SysV init N/A, systemd dumps its internal state to log.

 `SIGTERM`
 ---------

-Like `SIGUSR1`, but tell kernel to reboot the system when done.
+Like `SIGUSR2`, but tell kernel to reboot the system when done.

 SysV init N/A, systemd rexecutes itself.